openstack/adjutant/doc/source/devstack-guide.rst

 Now you have Adjutant running, keep this window open as you'll want to keep an eye on the console output.

+API request logs are written to `adjutant.log` by default.

 **********************************
 Add Adjutant to Keystone Catalogue
 **********************************

-In a new SSH termimal connected to your ubuntu VM setup your credentials as environment variables::
+In a new SSH termimal, connected to your Ubuntu VM, set up your credentials as environment variables::

     export OS_USERNAME=admin